IoT Standards and Protocols Guide — Protocols of the Internet of Things

 AMQP is an open standard publish/subscribe type protocol originated in 2003 which has its roots in the financial services sector.
 While it has gained some ground within the information communication technology, its use is still quite limited in the IoT industry.
 The AMQP specification describes such features as message orientation, queuing, routing (including point-to-point and publish-and-subscribe), reliability and security.
 Probably the greatest benefit of AMQP is its robust communications model.
-Unlike MQTT, AMQP can guarantee complete transactions—which, although useful, is not always something that the IoT applications require.
+AMQP can guarantee complete transactions — which, although useful, is not always something that the IoT applications require.

 Due to its heaviness, AMQP is not suitable for sensor devices with limited memory, power or network bandwidth, yet for individual IoT use cases, it may be the only protocol viable for end-to-end application, including such examples as industrial heavy machinery or SCADA systems where the devices and the network are considerably more capable as a rule.